• Skip to primary navigation

 How to access the Android Oreo Easter egg game?

-If you are new to Android Easter egg, you may follow these steps to access the Android Oreo Easter egg game.
+If you are new to the Android Easter egg, you may follow these steps to access the Android Oreo Easter egg game.

 Step 1: Access phone settings